tta13/tta13/README.md

 ## Hi there, this is **Tales Tomaz Alves** 👋
-* I work as a **Frontend Developer**
+* I work as a **Machine Learning engineer**
 * I study **Computer Engineering** at CIn-UFPE.
-* Currently creating frontend solutions for data visualization and process mining.
+* Currently creating ML solutions for NLP and sentiment analysis.

 <div>